 - The Competition

-Oboz is known for their comfort-first designs, and the new Arete hiking shoe carries the torch.
+Oboz is known for their comfort-first designs, and the Arete hiking shoe carries the torch.
 I took the Arete out of the box and right onto the trail, expecting there to be a painful break-in period.
 But after our first day hiking into Crater Lake in Colorado’s Indian Peaks Wilderness, I was pleasantly surprised: the midsole is nicely cushioned, the interior feels soft and supple, and the insole is high-quality and adds a good dose of padding underfoot.
-Despite multiple sections of loose, sharp rocks, the shoes nicely isolated my feet from the trail without ever making me feel off-balance (a common problem with more thickly cushioned models).
+Despite traveling over multiple sections of loose, sharp rocks, the shoes nicely isolated my feet from the trail without ever making me feel off-balance (a common problem with more thickly cushioned models).
 Additionally, I suffered no blisters or hot spots during our trek, and at a few points forgot about the shoes entirely—a true testament to their all-around comfort.

 For comparison, I had a vastly different experience with Oboz’s Sawtooth II: despite the well-cushioned build and good fit, after my first 10-mile day in the shoes in the Grand Canyon, my arches were in considerable discomfort, and the boots felt noticeably heavy and awkward on my feet.
 The Arete, on the other hand, has a running shoe-like feel—nimble, sprightly, and light—without sacrificing plushness.
 I do wish the collar were a bit more padded (Salomon’s fast-and-light-focused X Raise is much more cushioned in this area), but this wasn’t a big concern.
 Overall, comfort is a clear strong suit of the Arete.

 At 1 pound 5.2 ounces for a women’s pair, the Oboz Arete falls at the light end of the hiking shoe spectrum.
 For comparison, our top-rated hiking shoe this year, the Salomon X Ultra 3 Aero, clocks in at 1 pound 6.4 ounces.
 Other shoes aimed at traveling fast and light, including Salomon’s X Raise (1 lb.
 2.7 oz.) and OUTline Low (1 lb.
 3.6 oz.), Merrell’s MQM Flex 2 (1 lb.
 5 oz.), and Vasque’s Breeze LT Low (1 lb.
 2 oz.) all slightly undercut the Arete, but the weight difference isn’t major.
-All in all, it was a wildly different experience than I had with Oboz’s Sawtooth, which felt noticeably heavy and clunky on the trail (for reference, the Sawtooth II Low is 1 lb.
+And it was a wildly different experience than I had with Oboz’s Sawtooth, which felt noticeably heavy and clunky on the trail (for reference, the Sawtooth II Low is 1 lb.
 8.8 oz.).
 All in all, I think the Arete’s weight is perfectly reasonable.
 I even ran in the shoes on the second day of our backpacking trip and was surprised by how athletic and sprightly they felt.

 Simply put, traction is a bit of a mixed bag with the Arete.
 The good news is that the shoe’s multidirectional lugs were grippy across a wide range of terrain, including slabby boulders, loose dirt and rock, and mud.
 Our descent from Lone Eagle Peak on day three was fairly technical with a good deal of scrambling and descending a steep and loose scree field, but the Arete never faltered.
 That said, as soon as things turned wet—both while crossing streams along the trail and during intermittent rainstorms over our three-day outing—the Oboz began to struggle.
 The confidence I had established with the shoes rapidly dissipated as they slipped off of wet rocks and logs, and I quickly found myself avoiding each potential obstacle.
 For reference, we had a similar experience with Salomon’s X Raise hiking shoe, which also gripped well until conditions turned wet.
 In both cases, it was an unexpected letdown.